ThePinkPanther96/ThePinkPanther96/README.md

 # Hi there, I'm Gal 👋

-- 📘 My professional background specializes in establishing and managing both on-premises and cloud-based environments, specializing in AWS and configuring advanced network environments, including firewalls, implementing endpoint and traffic security, data recovery, backups, and ensuring compliance with regulations.
-I'm also Skilled in writing automation scripts for software deployment and configuration management using PowerShell, Python, and Bash in Linux and Windows environments.
+- 📘 DevOps/SRE engineer focused on automated AWS observability.
+Expert in Terraform, Docker, and CI/CD (GitHub Actions, Jenkins); led Datadog, New Relic, and CloudWatch integrations for APM, dashboards, and KPI monitoring; automates infrastructure with Python, Bash, Lambda, and EventBridge.
-- 💻 Currently, I hold the role of an R&D System and infrastructure Administrator at a global medical robotics startup company.
+- 💻 Currently, I hold the role of a CloudOps Engineer at a global AWS and Salesforce Reseller company.
 - 👯 I am actively seeking opportunities to collaborate with fellow content creators.

 ---